Sandeeepghosh/Technohacks/README.md

 # Technohacks
-In this I have worked on three projects where I've performed data cleaning, visualization using histogram and dashboard using Power BI
+In this, I have worked on three projects where I've performed data cleaning, visualization using histogram, and dashboard using Power BI.